A garnishee notice is just one of the many tools that the ATO can use to collect tax debts.

 - notices served on superannuation funds are only effective when your member benefits are payable under the superannuation rules (e.g. retirement or death).

-If you receive a warning from the ATO that they intend to issue a garnishee notice, or find out that one has been issued to those who owe you money, then call us on 08 7231 0853 or email us for help with what to do next.
+If you receive a warning from the ATO that they intend to issue a garnishee notice, or find out that one has been issued to those who owe you money, then call me on 1300 75 84 84 or get in touch with me here to arrange a consultation.

 This article is not legal advice.
 It’s a brief summary of a very complicated topic.